ajaybirbal/photogram-backend/README.md

 Offset - Offset the number of likers from the begining.
 Default - 0

 ### `/post/:id/dislike`
-DELETE - Removes the like from the particular post Requires following body content to be passed in JSON format: -
+POST - Removes the like from the particular post Requires following body content to be passed in JSON format: -
 ```
 {